-Elizabeth Gilbert said it well- “The women I love and admire for their strength and grace did not get that way because their shit worked out.
+In the midst of extraordinarily difficult times, I think about something Elizabeth Gilbert wrote about her 101-year-old grandmother: “The women I love and admire for their strength and grace did not get that way because their shit worked out.
 They got that way because shit went wrong and they handled it.
 They handled it in a thousand different ways on a thousand different days, but they handled it.
-Those women are my superheroes”.
-Not to exclude men from the conversation, but I happen to be a woman who had some stuff go wrong, and came out on the other side a whole lot happier, wiser, stronger, and living a life I’d always dreamed of.
-I’ve become curious about what makes some people more resilient than others.
-Are there skills we can learn and perhaps pass on to our children?
+Those women are my superheroes.”

 The Way Out Is Through

-If you would like to become more resilient, it’s never too late.
-By doing the inner work, you can release deep-seated limiting beliefs that hold you back from reaching your full potential.
-Writing in a personal journal is an excellent way to identify limiting beliefs, and begin shifting them into more realistic, positive affirmations.
-Writing can also be helpful in intention setting.
-Setting an intention is like drawing a map of where you wish to go—it becomes the driving force of your behavior.
+Keep in mind it’s never too late to learn.
+And that goes for older kids, but also for parents.
+By doing some therapeutic work, we can let go of deep-seated doubts and unhelpful ideas about ourselves that hold us back from reaching our full potential.
+Writing in a journal is an excellent way to identify limiting beliefs, and a good place to begin shifting into more positive affirmations.
+Writing is also helpful in setting an intention, drawing a map of where you wish to go.
+Intention becomes a driving force of your behavior.

-I believe emotionally resilient people share these characteristics: they are hopeful; they understand life isn’t fair; they strive to live with a purpose; they place a premium on their relationships, which in turn provides support when going through rough patches.
-They know how to identify their feelings and have a nuanced vocabulary for a wide range of emotional experiences.
-They don’t let life’s challenges define them.
-And a common thread connecting all of the emotionally resilient people I know is ACTION.
-When faced with a challenge, they don’t allow fear to paralyze them.
-They put one foot in front of the other, and take action.
+Emotionally resilient people share these characteristics: they are hopeful; they understand life isn’t fair; they strive to live with a purpose; they place a premium on their relationships, which in turn become a source of comfort when going through rough patches; they can identify their feelings, and experience a wide range of emotions; they don’t let life’s challenges consume them.

-“It is only when we have the courage to face things exactly as they are, without any deception or illusion, that a light will develop out of events, by which the path to success may be recognized.”
+In that spirit, one last quote.
+“It is only when we have the courage to face things exactly as they are, without any deception or illusion, that a light will develop out of events, by which the path to success may be recognized.” – I Ching